facebookresearch/ParlAI/docs/source/tutorial_fast.md

 these tricks, or simply use these options in the first place.

 This tutorial is only for illustration purposes of how to speed up training, and may not get you the best _performing_ model.
+You will need to tune other hyperparameters like Learning Rate.
 :::

-A summary of the speedups is in this table:
+A summary of the speedups, for an 8 layer Transformer, is in this table:

 | Method                   | Train | Eval | Total | Speedup |
 | ------------------------ | ----: | ---: | ----: | ------: |